ty91/yt/api/README.md

 ## Streaming download flow

-1. Start a download with `GET /download/stream?url=<youtube-url>`.
-The response is an SSE stream that resolves the final filename up front, reuses an existing cached file when present (and refreshes its timestamp), or runs `yt-dlp` while emitting log lines.
-When complete, it sends the output `filename` located in `api/download/`.
+1. Start a download with `GET /download/stream?url=<youtube-url>&dest=<dir>` (dest is required).
+   - The server writes the MP3 directly into the specified destination directory under your home folder.
+   - If the target file already exists, it is reused and its timestamp is refreshed.
+   - Progress logs are emitted as SSE events during download.
-2. Retrieve the MP3 via `GET /download/{filename}`.
+2. Retrieve the MP3 via `GET /download/{filename}?dest=<dir>`.
 The response streams the file with a `Content-Disposition` header.

 ## CORS